BIO - Chuck Inman

 Chuck's Background

 Chuck Inman learned to surf at the age of 18 in the chilly waters off the Oregon Coast in thick wetsuits, booties, gloves and hoods not knowing that one day he would call the warm waters of Hawaii home.
-Naturally athletic, he was encouraged to get into the sport by a close friend and was quickly drawn into the lifestyle.
+A close family friend of his introduced him to the sport and he and was quickly drawn into the lifestyle.

-During this time Chuck also attended Pacific Lutheran University on a football scholarship and was on the NAIA Division III National Champion team in 1993 and National Runners-up team in 1994.
-He also ran on the PLU track and field team, competing in the 100m, relay and triple jump events.
-After graduating in 1996 with a BS degree in Health and Fitness Management, he turned his athletic pursuits to surfing.
+During this time Chuck also attended Pacific Lutheran University and was on both the NAIA Division III football team, and the track and field team.
+After graduating in 1996 with a BA degree in Health and Fitness Management, he turned his athletic pursuits to surfing.

-Post-college, Chuck built and owned a successful tent rental company that he eventually sold to have more time for other business opportunities and of course, surfing.
-(Thunder Tents is still in operation in Portland, Oregon today.)
+Post-college, Chuck built and owned a successful tent rental company that he eventually sold to have more time for other opportunities.
 With more time on his hands he started taking trips to Hawaii a couple of times a year to get his surf fix and soak up the warm weather.

-At the end of 2005, Chuck made his trips to Hawaii permanent and moved to Waikiki right across the street from Queens, which is now his home break.
-In a career change, he became a self-employed personal fitness trainer for senior citizens.
-His first client just happened to be a tandem surfer who was training for the inaugural International Tandem Surfing Association (ITSA) World Title that was coming up in the summer of 2006.
-At his client’s constant urging, Chuck eventually agreed to give tandem surfing a try and was paired almost immediately with his first partner, Shannon O'Neill.
-That summer Hawaiian Airlines' magazine, Hana Hou!, decided to feature tandem surfing in its August/September issue and they made the cover.
+Chuck made his trips to Hawaii permanent at the end of 2005 and moved to Waikiki right across the street from Queens, which is now his home break.
+In a career change, he became a self-employed personal fitness trainer for seniors.
+His first client, Bear Woznick, just happened to be a tandem surfer who was training for the inaugural International Tandem Surfing Association (ITSA) World Title that was coming up in the summer of 2006.
+At Bear’s constant urging, Chuck eventually agreed to give tandem surfing a try and was paired almost immediately with his first partner, Shannon O'Neill.

-Chuck soon after met former French tandem surfing champion, Marie Vigne, by chance on the beach in Waikiki and took the opportunity to partner with her.
-The pairing of Chuck's natural ability and Marie's experience paid off at the 2006 ITSA World Title that year and they placed 5th, narrowly missing the podium after advancing through the trials to the main event.
-Marie returned home to France later that winter and Chuck once again found himself in search of another tandem partner to compete with on the newly formed World Tandem Tour in 2007.
-That partner ended up being Tiffany!
+Soon after, Chuck met former French tandem surfing champion, Marie Vigne, by chance on the beach in Waikiki and jumped at the opportunity to partner with her.
+The pairing of Chuck's strength and Marie's experience paid off at the 2006 ITSA World Championship and they placed 5th - narrowly missing the podium after advancing through the trials to the main event.
+Later that winter, Marie contemplated returning home to France and Chuck chose to search for another tandem partner to compete with on the newly formed ITSA World Tandem Tour in 2007.
+The partner that he chose to recruit was Tiffany.